The article has been automatically translated into English by Google Translate from Russian and has not been edited.

 Torrential rains, floods and tornadoes: Cristobal's record storm hits the US

-Storm Cristobal went on land on the Gulf of Mexico, bringing with it strong gusts of wind and heavy rains, writes AccuWeather...
-This storm promises to break two records at once - in the time of its appearance and in the trajectory of movement through the United States.
+Storm Cristobal went on land on the Gulf of Mexico, bringing with it strong gusts of wind and heavy rains, writes AccuWeather.
+This storm promises to break two records at once - in terms of the time of its appearance and in terms of its trajectory across the United States.

 Photo: Shutterstock